Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The neighborhood is welcoming and warm to any and all and is often the place that convinces visitors to extend their stay in San Diego indefinitely.
 Many of the people in OB have lived there for over fifty years and have never considered the possibility of life elsewhere.

-👉 Pro Tip: The OB dog beach is one of the best dog-friendly, leash-free parks in the county.
+The OB Dog Beach is also one of the best dog-friendly, leash-free parks in the county.

 Point Loma

-Point Loma is home to the best vantage point for watching the sunset in San Diego
+Point Loma is home to the best vantage point for watching the sunset.

 Point Loma consists of a rugged peninsula that juts into the ocean, creating a protective barrier around Coronado Island.
-The picturesque neighborhood is best known for Sunset Cliffs, famous as the best spot to watch the sunset in San Diego.
+The picturesque neighborhood is best known for Sunset Cliffs, famous as the best local spot to watch the sunset.

 At the tip of the peninsula lies Cabrillo National Monument, which pays tribute to Juan Rodriguez Cabrillo, the first European to set foot in California.
 While visiting the monument you can also explore the spectacular tide pools.